 After Discharge

-Your friend or relative will value your support even more in the early days after being discharged from the ward.
+The young person and their family will value your support even more in the early days after being discharged from the ward.
 So stay in contact or pop in to see how they are doing.
 It can feel strange being home for the first few days and getting back to normal so any help or contact will be greatly appreciated.